 I am very grateful to Lynne Mueller for supporting this endeavor.

-The following have helpfully responded to my requests for information or contributed spontaneously: Philippe Baudoin, Ron Carter, Bill Damm, Caroline Davis, C Tom Davis, Kenny Davis, David Demsey, Doug Du Boff, Michael Fitzgerald, Jim Harrod, Larry Kart, Bill Kirchner, Wolfram Knauer, Guy Kopelowicz, Francesco Martinelli, Jim Meikel, Anthony Minstein, Lucy Peters, Doug Pomeroy, Sergio Portaleoni, Michel Ruppli, Mark Taylor, Neil Tesser, Bertrand Uberall, Malcolm Walker and Juli Wood.
+The following have helpfully responded to my requests for information or contributed spontaneously: James Accardi, Philippe Baudoin, Jan Brouwer, Ron Carter, Bill Damm, Caroline Davis, C Tom Davis, Kenny Davis, David Demsey, Doug Du Boff, Michael Fitzgerald, Jim Harrod, Larry Kart, Bill Kirchner, Wolfram Knauer, Guy Kopelowicz, Francesco Martinelli, Jim Meikel, Anthony Minstein, Lucy Peters, Doug Pomeroy, Sergio Portaleoni, Michel Ruppli, Don & Maureen Sickler, Mark Taylor, Neil Tesser, Erika Torri, Bertrand Uberall, Malcolm Walker, Ditmer Weertman, Mike Wofford and Juli Wood.